puggen1/JoinIn/README.md

 because of the layout i put on profile.html, the new post section will appear over new post button rather than under..

 After recent feedback, i have choosen to edit the layout on bigger screens for feed.html.
-This include moving search to right side above contacts, and have the feed centered on the left part of the page.
-Because of this, the wireframe is a little bit diffrent, even though i never intended for the search to be placed on the left part.
+This include moving search to right side above contacts, and have the feed centered on the left part of the page. **Because of this, the wireframe is a bit diffrent**.

+    Even though i never intended for the search to be placed on the left part (if you look at the images, it should be under logo), this were not posible.

 The reason the search bar is moved from header to main on pc is because of the layout of the nav elements. that made it really complicated to do so, and i thought it was a good idea to move it down.